hackbinghamton/WebDevelopmentWorkshop/React.js/Components.md

 To fix this, let's go back to our `App` component and use `InputField`.

-To begin using it, we need to import our InputField component and then call it in our JSX.
+To begin using it, we'll need to import our InputField component and then call it in our JSX.

 ```jsx
 import "./styles.css";